nodejs/Release/README.md

 the working group does not automatically result in membership in these teams.
 These teams are:

-* Release team
 * Releasers team
+* LTS team
 * CITGM team

 The `releasers` team is entrusted with the secrets and CI access to be able build and sign releases.  **Additions to the releasers team must be approved by the CTC.**

-The release team manages the process/content of releases.
+The Long Terms Support (LTS)  team manages the process/content of LTS  releases and the required backporting for these releases.
-All members of the working group are members of the release team unless they do not wish to be.

 The CITGM team maintains CITGM as one of the key sanity checks for releases.
 This team maintains the CITGM implementation and works to keep CITGM